Complementary and Alternative Healing University

 Alzheimer's disease is a type of dementia caused by damage of the dendrites of the brain cell.
-The damage is caused by a starch like kind of protein, Abeta (beta-amyloid).
+The damage is caused by Abeta (beta-amyloid) which is a starch-like kind of protein.

 Below is a report case report on immunization with Abeta.